Scheduled MonumentsEnglandUpton Fort, a coastal artillery battery and two searchlight emplacements

 What is Upton Fort, a coastal artillery battery and two searchlight emplacements?

-Upton Fort is a coastal artillery battery constructed during the Second World War as part of Britain's defences against potential invasion.
+Upton Fort is a coastal artillery battery and defensive installation located in Dorset, England, constructed during the Second World War as part of the extensive fortification programme undertaken to defend against potential enemy invasion.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1021435.

 Who is responsible for protecting Upton Fort, a coastal artillery battery and two searchlight emplacements?